onqtam/headjack/docs/why/MEDIA.md

 > "People everywhere confuse what they read in newspapers with news." - [A. J. Liebling](https://www.goodreads.com/quotes/77035-people-everywhere-confuse-what-they-read-in-newspapers-with-news)

+> "Some long for the days of the 6pm newscast.
+This is most certainly a rose-colored view of the past.
+Those who recall this era remember being soothed by the packaging of the news.
+In hindsight, what we were watching was not a careful synthesis of fact-checked news but the opinions and interpretations of a small number of people with very limited expertise and even more limited information.
+It is only events like "Weapons of Mass Destruction" and others recently that have shown the limits of this process in the face of modern information, data, and analysis.
+I kept asking myself yesterday how different the WMD story would have been had it happened 20 years later.
+How would a generation of events have unfolded?" - [Steven Sinofsky](https://twitter.com/stevesi/status/1714709247685263419)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Divide and Conquer